urbanitesinaframe/cbe-intro-to-js/readme.md

-this folder will contain my solutions for the tasks that is related to -introduction to js by coding bootcamp europe-
+This folder contains my solution to coding task 05